openhab/org.openhab.binding.zwave/doc/homeseer/hsfs100flex_5_18.md

 ### Parameter 5: Flashing LED detection delay

 Flashing LED detection delay
-Set delay to avoid continuous notifications when detecting flashing LED’s.
-Flex Sensor will not send notification until flashing LED status changes.
+<p&gtSet delay to avoid continuous notifications when detecting flashing LED’s.
+Flex Sensor will not send notification until flashing LED status changes.</p&gt
 Values in the range 0 to 20 may be set.

 The manufacturer defined default value is ```0```.